-If your iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max’s battery life starts draining faster than it should, there are some steps you should take before getting in touch with Apple support.
+If your iPhone 12 mini, iPhone 12, iPhone 12 Pro, or iPhone 12 Pro Max’s battery life starts draining faster than it should, there are some steps you should take before getting in touch with Apple support.

 Battery life issues are common (particularly after Apple releases new iOS software) and we know that 5G drain batteries faster than LTE so these complaints aren’t surprising.